 I give thanks that the Dean, Gerwyn Capon, had enough faith in my vision to allow it to happen.
 I am also grateful to Jonathon Hoad, the cathedral staff, Bishop John of Swansea and Brecon who is also Archbishop of Wales, and the Muslim communities of Cardiff and Manchester for their outstanding support.

 Feedback from all who attended and took part has been overwhelming.
 What we achieved in Llandaff will continue to reach out into our troubled world.

-Beneath the highlights video below you can view slideshows of images from the day.
+Below you can view slideshows of images from the day.

 Behind the Scenes